 Our classical Fiqh adopts a slogan, which over time became very famous: “Conditions of the Waqif are similar to texts of the Legislator.”
 This indicates the great value attached to the conditions of the Waqf founder in our Fiqh.

 Yet we find that Fuqaha’ very often deviate from the spirit of this slogan and impose violations and disrespect of some of the conditions of the Waqif.
 For instance, the prevailing view in our classical Fiqh, especially the Maliki and the Hanbali, is that the Waqif is not permitted to make himself a beneficiary of the Waqf.
-This is on a presumption that making one’s own self a beneficiary contradicts the benevolent character of Waqf, as if the Prophet (Pbuh) did not consider making Birr to one’s own self a priority over all actions of Birr!
+This is on a presumption that making one’s own self a beneficiary contradicts the benevolent character of Waqf, as if the Prophet (peace and blessings be upon him) did not consider making Birr to one’s own self a priority over all actions of Birr!
 Another area where the conditions of the Waqif are not respected is the Waqif’s right to terminate the Waqf and retrieve its property to her/himself.
 This right is not accepted by all jurists except Abu Hanifah, provided that the Waqf did not, in the meanwhile, gain perpetuity through a judicial action.4

 A third example where conditions of the Waqf founder are not respected is where the objective of the Waqf comes to an end at a certain point of time and at the same time the Waqif makes her/his Waqf in such a way that its principal ceases to exist.
 An easy example of that is supporting an orphan until maturity.